motion/orbit/next.md

     - BUG press "down" arrow from end of document title (cursor disappears)
     - Moving from commander/doc
   - Polish
+    - Improve document saving so it saves more consistent
+    - Document breaks with quotes etc
+  - Technical
+    - Query sync down needs to be fixed
+  - Documents
+    - Insert + button needs some love
+    - Remove the alternative right arrow insert
+    - Code blocks?

 # next
   - inbox pages